 Among Philadelphia’s has a great collection of Black-owned businesses is Harriett’s Bookshop in Fishtown, which celebrates female writers, activists and artists.
 Don’t miss Amalgam Comics & Coffeehouse in nearby East Kensington, the only comic book store owned by an African American woman on the East Coast.
 For beauty and lifestyle products, consider Marsh and Mane in South Philadelphia or Freedom Apothecary in Northern Liberties.
 If you need a place to stay, consider Akwaaba Bed and Breakfast Inn, which offers several suites designed to celebrate Philadelphia’s music legacy in a historic 1880s manor in West Philadelphia.
 For more Black-owned businesses, consult Visit Philly’s roundup here.

 Many of Philadelphia’s Black-owned restaurants are open and offering take-out or delivery, and in some instances, indoor or outdoor dining.
 Start your day with coffee and breakfast at Win Win Coffee Bar along Spring Garden Street or Bower Café in Washington Square West.
 Later, savor a menu filled with Southern favorites at Booker’s Restaurant and Bar in West Philadelphia, or enjoy Southern-style cooking with a side of jazz at SOUTH Jazz Kitchen just a few blocks north of City Hall.
-Other essential soul food stops include the late entrepreneur KeVen Parker’s two restaurants: KeVen Parker’s Soul Food Café in the Reading Terminal Market and Ms. Tootsie’s along South Street.
+Another essential soul food stop is the late entrepreneur KeVen Parker’s Soul Food Café in Reading Terminal Market.
+Philadelphia’s first Black-owned brewery, Two Locals Brewing Company, is operated by brother brewers Richard and Mengistu Koilor out of FCM Hospitality’s Craft Hall space, where you can also order and pick-up cans and kegs.
+You can find Two Locals’ beer on tap at other FCM properties, including Juno, Parks on Tap, and Morgan’s Pier.
 TIP: For delivery from Black-owned restaurants, consider ordering using Philadelphia start-up, Black and Mobile.